xemasiv/fugitive/ARCHITECTURE.md

 * `WebSocketServer` & `WebSocketClient` are required in order for clients to establish WebRTC connections with each other.
 Here, the server takes the role of pairing clients, and forwarding of `offer` & `answer` signals between each paired clients.

 ## Content Discovery

-#### Solutions & Trade-offs

-* This project pretty much revolves around solutions with trade-offs.
-Point being, we try to tweak and bend the trade-offs as much as we can to further deliver a better user experience - specifically, a faster loading of resources.

 #### Solution # 1: Verify peer-provided resources with server-provided hashes